aro-network/aro-docs/docs/home/overview.md

 # Overview

-**Aro Network** is building **a decentralized, intelligent Edge Cloud**, redefining human's digital experience.
+**ARO Network** is building **a decentralized, intelligent Edge Cloud**, redefining human's digital experience.

 Content powers the internet.
-Aro Network delivers fast, intelligent, AI-powered content.
+ARO Network delivers fast, intelligent, AI-powered content.

-Aro Network is not pitching the future - Aro is a network scaled from a proven foundation.
+ARO Network is not pitching the future - ARO is a network scaled from a proven foundation.
 It's now open to the crowd.

-Join Aro Network. **Don't pay for the internet.
+Join ARO Network. **Don't pay for the internet.
 Get paid by the internet.**